Galser/tf-github-kitchen/README.md

   2.6.0
 ```
 Your output can list other versions also, due to the difference in environments, but the important part is that you should have that asterisk (*) symbol in front of the Ruby version 2.3.1 marking it as active at the current moment
-- To simplify our life and to install required Ruby packages we are going to use **Ruby bundler** (See : https://bundler.io/ ).
+- To simplify our life and to install required Ruby packages we are going to use **Ruby bundler** (See: https://bundler.io/ ).
 Let's install it.
 Execute :
 ```
 gem install bundler
 ```